edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 # Creating an EdgeX OS Image

+## Introduction

 This document walks you through creating an OS image that is preloaded with an EdgeX stack.
 We use [Ubuntu Core] as the OS, which is optimized for IoT and allows secure deployment of applications.
 We build the image using the default tooling and the snapped versions of EdgeX components.
 Since snaps receive automatic and transactional updates, the components stay up to date reliably with the latest security and bug fixes.

-This guide is divided into three chapters:
+This guide is divided into three chapters to create:

-- Creating an image with EdgeX components, using default configurations
-- Overriding basic service configurations
-- Replacing default service configurations
+- Ubuntu Core + EdgeX (default configurations)
+- Ubuntu Core + EdgeX (basic service configuration overrides)
+- Ubuntu Core + EdgeX (custom configuration files)

-Each chapter results in a working Ubuntu Core OS image that can be flashed on a drive and boot up with the expected EdgeX stack.
+Each chapter results in a working Ubuntu Core OS image that can be flashed on a disk and boot up with the expected EdgeX stack.

 In this example, we will use the Device Virtual service to simulate devices and produce synthetic events.
 We will create an `amd64` image, but the instructions can be adapted to other architectures and even for a Raspberry Pi.